AnyLog-co/documentation/deployments/Support/publish_via_edgex.md

 * [Manual Deployment of EdgeX](EdgeX.md)

-For demonstration, the examples used is **LIGHTOUT** data source, provided by IoTech System.
+For demonstration, the examples used is **retail-1** data source, provided by IoTech System.
 ```json
 {
   "apiVersion":"v2",